-The measurement duration required for a reliable result might be a crucial point since accuracy and precision of the $\mu$ Dose-measurements strongly depend on the net count rates of $\alpha$ - and $\beta$ -particles.
-In TSAC, device-specific numbers of $\alpha$ -counts are often used as thresholds to ensure count rates that enable the calculation of radionuclide concentrations with a sufficiently high precision.
-As already mentioned above, a value of approximately 3,000 $\alpha$ -counts is routinely used in the Giessen laboratory to guarantee reliable results.
-However, this value is merely an arbitrary threshold, which is derived from long lasting experiences with TSAC in the luminescence laboratory at the University of Bayreuth (pers. comm.
-Ludwig Zöller).
+The measurement duration required for a reliable result might be a crucial point since accuracy and precision of the $\mu$ Dose measurements strongly depend on the net count rates of $\alpha$ and $\beta$ particles.
+In TSAC, device-specific numbers of $\alpha$ counts are often used as thresholds to ensure count rates that enable the calculation of radionuclide concentrations with a sufficiently high precision.
+As already mentioned above, a value of approximately 3000 $\alpha$ counts is routinely used in the Giessen laboratory to guarantee reliable results.
+However, this value is merely an arbitrary threshold, which is derived from long-lasting experiences with TSAC in the luminescence laboratory at the University of Bayreuth (Ludwig Zöller, personal communication, 2020).
 With particular respect to environmental samples revealing low radionuclide concentrations the usage of such a high threshold may lead to prolonged measurement times that would not be desirable for routine dose rate measurements.
-In the Giessen Luminescence Laboratory for instance, several samples originating from the Negev desert (Israel) were measured, for which dose rates of $< 1~{\rm Gy} \cdot {\rm ka}^{-1}$ could be determined.
-Applying the 3,000 $\alpha$ -counts criterion, each sample had to be measured for more than 15 days.
+In the Giessen Luminescence Laboratory for instance, several samples originating from the Negev desert (Israel) were measured, for which dose rates of < 1 Gy ka-1 could be determined.
+Applying the 3000 $\alpha$ count criterion, each sample had to be measured for more than 15 d.

-In order to investigate the impact of measurement duration and to test whether shorter measurement times also provide reliable results, 3 g subsamples of both loess standards Nussy and Volkegem were repeatedly measured applying various measurement times.
-The measurement times lasted from a minimum of approximately ten hours to more than seven days, corresponding to total $\alpha$ -counts of ~200 to more than 8,000.
-All measurements were performed as stand-alone measurements, i.e. the results for short- and medium-time measurements were calculated from numerous separate measurements and not derived from one long-lasting master-measurement.
-Both subsamples were measured on all three $\mu$ Dose-systems.
+In order to investigate the impact of measurement duration and to test whether shorter measurement times also provide reliable results, 3 g subsamples of both loess standards (Nussy and Volkegem) were repeatedly measured by applying various measurement times.
+The measurement times lasted from a minimum of approximately 10h to more than 7 d, corresponding to total $\alpha$ counts of $\sim 200$ to more than 8000.
+All measurements were performed as stand-alone measurements; i.e. the results for short- and medium-time measurements were calculated from numerous separate measurements and not derived from one long-lasting master measurement.
+Both subsamples were measured on all three $\mu$ Dose systems.
 Once stored in the measurement container, the subsamples were not removed from the container until all measurements were finished for the respective device.
 For all measurements, the same subsamples of Nussy and Volkegem loess standards were used.